Credible takeaways

 Though it's not “free money” like grants or scholarships, work-study is a valuable type of aid.
 The benefits of work-study jobs include:

-- Develop skills and experience: The federal work-study program can help you land a job, gain experience, and develop professional and time-management skills, which is a bonus if you have little-to-no work experience.
+- Develop skills and experience: The federal work-study program can help you land a job, gain experience, and develop professional and time-management skills, which is a bonus if you have little to no work experience.
 After graduation, this can set you apart in your job search.

 - Doesn't affect financial aid: One of the best benefits of work-study jobs is that the income you earn won't impact your eligibility for financial aid in future years.